Jaswanth2222/food-app/README.md

 3. Node modules is a folder which consists of dependencies that we have installed from npm, actually npm doesn't have any name, it is managin packages so people are use to call it as node package manager

-4. Transistive dependency means we need parcticular package for our project, so we simply download it by npm i <package name>, this pakage is dependent on some other package which we dont know and this will get automatically installed with out any external command.
+4. Transistive dependency means we need parcticular package for our project, so we simply download it by npm i "package name", this pakage is dependent on some other package which we dont know and this will get automatically installed with out any external command.

 5. component composition means importing a component inside another component

-eg, we import <Header /> in <App />
+eg, we import "Header /" in "App /"

 6.